DiGiorno releasing Thanksgiving pizza with all the fixings

 The DiGiorno Thanksgiving Pizza “delivers all the Thanksgiving favorites in one bite, no matter how you slice it.”

 The pizza is Detroit-style — thick, chewy and rectangular — and is comprised of a creamy gravy sauce, diced sweet potatoes, green beans, cranberries and, obviously, sliced turkey.
-The whole pie is topped with mozzarella and cheddar cheese and crispy onions.
+The whole pie is topped with mozzarella, cheddar cheese and crispy onions.

-It’s all the sides you know and may or may not love served in a non-traditional amalgamation of flavors.
+It’s all the sides you know and love (or maybe not) served in a non-traditional amalgamation of flavors.

 Kimberly Holowiak, Senior Brand Manager for DiGiorno, said the company is always looking for “unique ways” to incorporate its pizza offerings with important celebrations.